finbourne/finbourne-access-sdk-python/sdk/docs/PoliciesApi.md

 # **evaluate**
 > dict(str, EvaluationResponse) evaluate(request_body, applications=applications, as_at=as_at)

-[EARLY ACCESS] Run one or more evaluations
+[EARLY ACCESS] Evaluate: Run one or more evaluations

 Given a dictionary of evaluation requests (keyed by any arbitrary correlation identifier), each will be evaluated according to the current user's policies (deduced from the provided OAuth token).